cdklabs/cdk-enterprise-iac/README.md

 ##### `API_LOOKUP`

-The `API_LOOKUP` sharing method is similar to `CFN_OUTPUT`, but rather than modifying the CDK application to use [Fn::ImportValue](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-importvalue.html), the `Outputs` section of the Extracted stack is looked up using the nodejs SDK, and modifies the CDK application to use the resolved value of the Output
+The `API_LOOKUP` sharing method is a work in progress, and not yet supported

 #### Resource Partials